odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 :guilabel:`Fetch Account` button.

 .. note::
-   This disconnection can be caused by the Odoo support.
-In this case, please contact the `support
-   <https://www.odoo.com/help>`_ directly with your client id or the reference of the error listed
-   in the chatter.
+   If you are unable to reconnect using the :guilabel:`Fetch Account` button, please contact the `support <https://www.odoo.com/help>`_ directly with your client id or the reference of the error listed in the chatter.

 .. _MigrationOnlineSync: